Surfing North Sumatra Indonesia

 Be aware that you are going to Indonesia on your surf trip and the best waves break over shallow coral reef, and these waves are often fast, steep and sucky.

-I often get asked about what boards to take to the Banyaks.
-In reply I recommend taking the boards that you would normally ride at home in good surf conditions and take a step-up and a spare.
+We often get asked about what boards to take to the Banyaks.
+In reply, we recommend taking the boards that you would normally ride at home in good surf conditions and take a step-up and a spare.

 Infections from coral start quickly and linger on and on, so it is best to put the effort in to help them heal quickly.